Bristol-Cyber-Security-Group/testbed-os/docs/testbedos-server/architecture.rst

 This will change the logging level, and enable hot reloading of templates i.e. HTML for the GUI.
 You can do this via (provide the server with root permissions):

-``bash
+``
-# make sure youre in the root of the server crate i.e.
+# make sure you're in the root of the server crate i.e.
 # testbed-os/kvm-compose/testbedos-server/
 # then run the following
 sudo -E bash -c  'cargo run -- master' $USER